gierens/openssl-ca/README.md

 directly proceed to step 3.

 0. Create `~/.rnd` if you don't already have it.
 You may use `touch ~/.rnd`.
 1. Alter the `ca.cnf` to your liking.
+You might also want to update the `-days` argument in the `create_ca.sh` otherwise it defaults to 30 days only.
+(I haven't yet found a way to set this in the config file.
+In case you do please let me know!)
 2. (Optional) Execute `make ca` to create the CA already.
 3. Create server configurations based on `server.example.com.cnf`.
 Use the FQDN as base name and make sure to replace all occasions of